For information about the Oregon Housing Conference, contact the conference coordinator Jason Renaud.

 Andy Miller is Executive Director of Our Just Future, a leader in poverty prevention, homelessness services, and affordable housing in Multnomah County.
 Human Solutions has an annual operating budget of over $10 million, and owns over 700 units of affordable housing.

 Andy is a former board member for Family Forward Oregon and Community Partners for Affordable Housing.

-Prior to coming to Human Solutions, Andy served as Chief Operating Officer and Director of Housing and Enterprise Operations with Volunteers of America Oregon.
+Prior to coming to Our Just Future, Andy served as Chief Operating Officer and Director of Housing and Enterprise Operations with Volunteers of America Oregon.
 He spent thirteen years with the City of Portland’s Housing Bureau, including Executive Leadership positions as the Bureau Operations Manager and Deputy Director.
 During Andy’s time with the City of Portland, Miller had a successful track record of developing, preserving and advocating for resources to fund effective community-based solutions for homelessness and the development of hundreds of units of affordable housing.

 Jim Hlava is the Vice-President of Housing for Cascadia Behavioral HealthCare as well as the President of Cascadia Housing, Inc. Jim graduated from Portland State University in 1985 with a Masters Degree in Social Work and is a licensed clinical social worker in Oregon.
 He has worked for the past 31 years at Cascadia, with the first 20 years focused on delivering, developing and managing case management, employment and housing programs.

 For the past 10 years, Jim’s focus has been on the property side of Cascadia’s housing portfolio, specifically related to managing existing properties, developing new properties and connecting our clients, our programs and our properties in ways to support people and to improve the health and lives of those who live in our housing.